Do you get bail money back?

 The most common ways in which a person can get his or her cash bond back are related to the outcome of the case.
 If your case is decided in one of the following ways, you will get your bail money back:

-- You were granted a diversionary program by the court
+- You were granted a diversionary program by the court.

-- You were acquitted of the charges brought against you
+- You were acquitted of the charges brought against you.

-- You receive a sentence from the court
+- You receive a sentence from the court.

-- The charges that were brought against you have been dismissed
+- The charges that were brought against you have been dismissed.

 If you want to get your bail money back, you have to follow the rules that the court set for you when it granted you bail.
 For example, if you have any restrictions set on your bail, you should not violate them.
 Because bail money will only be released to you, your cosigner, or your bail bondsman when you are sentenced in some way by the court, you have to appear at your court date in order to get it back.

 Understanding the arrest and bail process and the laws that you must comply with can be tricky.
-For this reason, it is a good idea to hire a bail bondsman to help you pay your bail, as well as to walk you through the bail process.
+For this reason, it is a good idea to hire a bail bondsman in Hartford or Connecticut to help you pay your bail, as well as to walk you through the bail process.
 A bail bondsman can answer any questions that you have and make sure that you don’t accidentally break any laws while you are out on bail.
-You can contact Connecticut Bail Bonds here to hire a professional today.
+You can contact Connecticut Bail Bonds Group here to hire a professional today.